 Here’s a dish I made during the holidays.
 Usually I serve scampi with pasta, but since we were already busting out of our clothes, we skipped the pasta and served it plain with some vegetables on the side.

 You can find recipes for scampi in just about every Italian cookbook and all over the web too.
 This is my version.
-I add sliced fresh tomatoes and lots of herbs to mine.
+I add tomatoes and lots of herbs to mine.
 And, gasp, I like sprinkling it with Parmesan cheese–how blasphemous.

 It’s a simple dish to prepare, once you peel and devein the shrimp.
 Allow time for that or you’ll be dining late.
 Don’t throw out the shrimp shells.
 Make a quick broth and consider boiling your pasta in that instead of plain water–extra flavor.

 I hope you all had a great holiday season.
 We certainly did.
 I spent days in the kitchen, and that’s a good thing–my way of celebrating the holidays.
 As a result I have several Christmas cookie recipes to share next December.
 Just remind me next year to not make full batches of each one.
 We still have enough cookies to last several more weeks, if not months.
 Into the freezer they will go.

 You’ll need a large skillet and time to peel and devein shrimp.
 This recipe serves two piggish people.

 - 1-2 tablespoons unsalted butter, plus more for finishing, if you wish

 - 1/2 cup finely diced red or yellow onion (or 2 shallots, finely chopped)